This page is for the current Steel, John Henry Irons

 For the second Steel, see Hank Heywood

 John Henry Irons is a hero forged from his own making.
 When Superman saved Irons from a fatal fall off a Metropolis skyscraper, he challenged the construction worker to make his life count for something.
 A former weapons engineer for the ruthless AmerTek Company, Irons longed to atone for the deaths his designs had caused.
-For the purpose, he built a suit of exoskeleton armor for himself and assumed the primary alias of Steel.
+For that purpose, he built a suit of exoskeleton armor for himself and assumed the primary alias of Steel.

 Steel was created Louise Simonson and Jon Bogdanove